Elementor Review: Can You Build Your Website Without Code?

 Not for everyone (and yes, I did just feel my affiliate commissions take a plunge.
 I'd rather not talk about it now, thanks).

-If you just want to build some posts and some pages, maybe have set templates for posts and pages, then Elementor Free is plenty.
+If you just want to build some posts and some pages, maybe have set templates for posts and pages, then the free Elementor plugin is plenty.
 It provides as much power as the paid versions of other page builders.

-If you want to customize your theme, get hundreds of advanced templates, special effects, or dynamic elements, then Elementor Pro is a great investment.
+If you want to customize your theme, and get hundreds of advanced templates, special effects, or dynamic elements, then purchase Elementor Pro – it's a great investment.
 Here are all the differences:

 And then some more…

 Overall, I think that paying under $50 per year is a low price to brand my site.
-I think Elementor gives the average site builder an ability to make a website that looks like it was made by a professional.
+I think the Elementor interface gives WordPress users the ability to make a website that looks like it was made by a professional.

 And your readers stay longer, you convert better, you make more sales, and you get more links when your site looks good.
 Elementor helps you get there.